The Clemmons Family Farm: A Rare Gem

 |

 We offer African-American and African diaspora history, arts and culture programs designed to address community development opportunities and challenges, to build a loving multicultural community, and create a special sense of place.
-We support a network of more than 160 Vermont African-American/African diaspora artists with opportunities for social networking, professional development, a platform for greater visibility, paid engagements, relief grants, and creation grants.
+We support a network of nearly 200 Vermont African-American/African diaspora artists with opportunities for social networking, professional development, a platform for greater visibility, paid engagements, relief grants, and creation grants.

-We are a registered 501c3 nonprofit organization.
+We are a Black-led 501c3 nonprofit organization.
 Your donations are tax-deductible.

 We offer African-American and African diaspora history, arts and culture programs designed to address community development opportunities and challenges, to build a loving multicultural community, and create a special sense of place.
-We support a network of more than 160 Vermont African-American/African diaspora artists with opportunities for social networking, professional development, a platform for greater visibility, paid engagements, relief grants, and creation grants.
+We support a network of nearly 200 Vermont African-American/African diaspora artists with opportunities for social networking, professional development, a platform for greater visibility, paid engagements, relief grants, and creation grants.

-We are a registered 501c3 nonprofit organization.
+We are a Black-led 501c3 nonprofit organization.
 Your donations are tax-deductible.

 African-Americans comprise 13.4% of the population in the United States and own just 0.4% of the land.